PART 44: TURNING POINT

 “No, no, NO,” Julie said, pressing the palm of her free hand against her temples.
 “I have to die, I know I have to die…”

 “Why do you have to die?”

 Julie spun to point her gun over at Phil, the latest arrival.
 Then she shifted it back to Corry, then Frank, then again to Phil.
-The three of them were too far apart!
-But she’d get at least one of them!
+The three of them were too far apart.
+But she could get at least one of them.

 “Why do you have to die, Jewels?”
 Phil repeated softly.